blankoworld/makefly/doc/README.md

 Makefly is a subproject of [BlogBox](http://blogbox.depotoi.re/ "Read more about BlogBox project") that aims to give user a better way to host a blog at home.

+## Website

+Stay tuned to [Makefly weblog](http://makefly.depotoi.re/blog/ "Visit Makefly official website") to know more about the project.

 ## Development

 Makefly is developed in Lua, CSS and HTML.